-A popular fragrant shrub, Port Wine Magnolia is an evergreen flowering tree or shrub with perfumed flowers that are the colour of port wine.
+A popular fragrant shrub, Port Wine Magnolia is an evergreen flowering tree or shrub with strongly perfumed flowers that are the colour of port wine.

-These are a slow growing plant, so advanced specimens will be costly.
 If you are looking for fantastic flowers, this is not the plant for you either, the flowers are small and fairly insignificant, but they smell great.

 Really very useful as a feature plant near a pathway where the fragrance can be appreciated however they are also very suitable for a low hedge.